Why should I feed Raw?

 Can I feed pasta/rice as well?

 No!
-We wouldn’t advise as grains (wheat, rice etc) they provide little or no nutritional value apart from calories and are difficult for carnivores to digest, and certainly not species appropriate.
+We wouldn’t advise as grains (wheat, rice etc) they provide little or no nutritional value apart from calories and are difficult for carnivores to digest.
 Most high end dry foods exclude grains, so it’s widely accepted that this is not needed.

 Do I need to add supplements to my pets diet?